Zigg/SoftEng1/backend/functions/routes/readme.md

 ```

 Get all products

 ```http
   GET `${BASE_URL}/app/api/products/all`
 ```

 NOTE: This doesn't have an enforced controller for this form on the backend(frontend only), this is for testing first and the request body fields are not yet validated only a productId

-#### Sample JSON Response:
+#### Sample JSON Response

 ```http
 {
     "success": true,